 The course is designed for graduate students and advanced undergrads with a basic mathematics background and without prior modeling experience.
 Students with some prior modeling experience who wish to broaden their toolkit are also welcome.
+It should be noted that we consider the class useful even for students with a strong mathematical background, since such students may also not have had training in how to put mathematics, as a technique, to use in science and in how to integrate their insights in an empirical field of science.
 This is a 3-credit class.
 No textbook is required, but students will be required to have access to Mathematica (e.g. through a one-semester subscription; we recommend asking your advisor if a subscription may be available in your lab).

-The class will be held Mondays, Wednesdays, Fridays 1-2pm in BSW 212.
+The class is typically held Mondays, Wednesdays, Fridays 1-2pm in BSW 212.

 Readings and other material are available on the D2L course website, which is accessible to enrolled students from the beginning of the semester.

 Please email me if you have any questions about the class: email@example.com